emqx/blog/en/202007/develop-emqx-plugin-using-python.md

 ### Requirements

-- The broker of EMQ X is required to install Python 3.6 or higher version
+- The broker of EMQX is required to install Python 3.6 or higher version

 ### Steps for usage

 1. Install [Python SDK](https://pypi.org/project/emqx-extension-sdk/) through pip
-2. Adjust EMQ X configurations to ensure that the corresponding configuration items correctly point Python project
+2. Adjust EMQX configurations to ensure that the corresponding configuration items correctly point Python project
 3. Import SDK to write code